-Amazon’s insurance company or another insurer might reach out shortly after the accident.
+Amazon's insurance company or another insurer might reach out shortly after the crash.
 You might be focusing on your initial treatment and physical recovery, so you did not have time to call a lawyer yet.
 While you should be polite when talking to the insurance adjuster, never give them too many details about how the accident happened or your injuries.

 The adjuster will likely try to convince you that you do not need an attorney.
 They will promise to be on your side, but they are not.
 They don't want you to have a lawyer because many unrepresented injury claimants accept settlements that are far lower than they deserve.

 Tell the adjuster that you plan to hire a truck accident attorney and then call Zayed Law Offices Personal Injury Attorneys for assistance.
 If your lawyer takes your case, they can speak to the insurance company on your behalf.

 Adjusters might make a quick settlement offer, hoping that you will accept it before you consult a truck accident lawyer.
 This is a recipe for disaster, as you will likely end up with far less than you need or deserve.
 Always—always—consult with an attorney regarding the value of your claim before you accept anything.
 If you accept too little, you cannot request more in the future.

 Truck or van accident cases are complicated, especially if they involve Amazon delivery vehicles.
 You want a lawyer on your case right away so they can take steps to preserve evidence and begin an investigation.
 Having an attorney relieves you of stress and allows you to focus on your treatment while we focus on your claim.

 Many questions arise after a truck accident and injuries, but the good news is that you do not have to spend hours online researching possible answers.
 Instead, contact our truck accident lawyers, who can provide the answers you need.